aws-quickstart/cdk-eks-blueprints/docs/teams.md

 westdevConfigCommand1AE70258	aws eks update-kubeconfig --name west-dev --region us-west-1 --role-arn arn:aws:iam::${account}:role/west-dev-westdevMastersRole509E4B82-101MDZNTGFF08
 ```

-Note the last command is to update `kubeconfig` with the proper context to access cluster using `kubectl`.
-The last argument of this command is `--role-arn` which by default is set to the cluster master role.
+Note that these commands update `kubeconfig` with the proper context to access clusters through Kubectl.
+The last argument of this command is `--role-arn`, which by default is set to the cluster master role.

 Developers (members of each team) should use the role name for the team role, such as `burnhamteamrole` for team name `burnham`.
-Platform administrators must use the role output for their team name, such as platformteamadmin in the above example.
+Platform administrators must use the role output for their team name, such as `platformteamadmin` in the previous example.

-## Console Access
+## Console access

-Provided that each team has recieved the name of the role that was created for the cluster access, each team member listed in the users section will be able to assume the role in the target account.

-To do that, users should use "Switch Roles" function in the console and specify the provided role.
-This will enable EKS console access to list clusters and to get console visibility into the workloads that belong to the team.
+If each team recieves the role name created for cluster access, each team member in the users section can assume the role in the target account.
+To do this, use the `Switch Roles` function in the console, and specify the role.
+This enables Amazon EKS console access to list clusters and get console visibility into the workloads that belong to the team.

 ## Examples

-There are a few team examples under /teams folder.

-The example for team-burnham includes a way to specify IAM users through a local or project CDK context.
-Project context is defined in `cdk.json` under context key and local context is defined in `~/.cdk.json` under context key.
+There are a few team examples in the `/teams` folder.
+The example for `team-burnham` includes a way to specify IAM users through a local or project CDK context.
+Project context is defined in `cdk.json` under the context key, and local context is defined in `~/.cdk.json` under the context key.

-Example:
+For example:

 ```
 ➜ cat ~/.cdk.json